watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 <img src="../../assets/education/beta-testing-edu-experiences/alo-feedback-form.png"/>

 <Alert severity='info'>
 Additionally, some community-developed tools have been created to make feedback forms easier (see <a href="https://devforum.roblox.com/t/form-embedder-an-impossibly-simple-way-to-add-a-google-form-to-your-experience/2183701" target="_blank" rel="noopener">Form Embedder</a>).
-Note though that community developed tools are not officially supported by Roblox.
+Note though that community-developed tools are not officially supported by Roblox.
 </Alert>

 <table>